fluxcd/website/content/en/docs/gitops-toolkit/debugging.md

 ---
 title: "Advanced debugging"
 linkTitle: "Advanced debugging"
+description: "Configure Go profiling for the GitOps Toolkit controllers."
 weight: 20
 ---

 This guide covers more advanced debugging topics such as collecting runtime profiling data from GitOps Toolkit components.